We love our solar panels

 With payback periods of twenty years, it did not seem a feasible return on investment.
 However, with the current government feed-in tariffs for solar power and the decline of bank interest rates, the investment position has never been better, and I am now delighted to be able to invest in the buying of solar panels.
 I hope many others will do so too.

 After installing a 3.2kW solar PV panel system on our south facing roof two weeks ago and it has been generating electricity without a hitch ever since.
 The installation went smoothly, completed in less than a day, and causing a very little mess and disruption.
 I have been tracking the system’s performance every day.
 It has been doing very well, especially on sunny days.
 It’s early days yet, and we don’t know how the system will perform in different seasons, but we are currently very happy with it.

-As a result, I have no hesitation in showing the system to visitors to the house, and they are usually impressed.
-I’ve been invited to the local residents association to public’s the fact and come and see for themselves.
+As a result, I have no hesitation in showing the system to visitors at the house, and they are usually impressed.
+I’ve been invited to the local residents association to the public’s the fact and come and see for themselves.

 We’re not the first solar PV installation in the area, but we are probably the largest and newest and I’m happy to discuss the pros and cons of renewable energy, climate change, life the universe and everything.

 The future of the planet and the legacy we leave to our children and grandchildren are too important to ignore.